popolo-project/popolo-spec/data.md

 Given that the [standards reused](#standard-reuse) are defined in RDF, the data standard's classes and properties will map to RDF terms.
 Serialization is not limited to RDF; JSON and MongoDB schema are defined in [the next section](#serialization).

 Although [`foaf:nick`](http://xmlns.com/foaf/spec/#term_nick) can represent alternate names, it usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames. vCard 4.0 can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
+The Person Core Vocabulary uses `dcterms:alternative`.
 No standard has a property for former names, however.
 This data standard may therefore propose a new term for both alternate and former names.
 The RDF definition is not yet available, however.

 In RDF, the permanent, unique identifier is the resource's URL.